Florence walking tour

 Fountain of Neptune in Piazza della Signoria

 In this Walking tour the entrance to the museums is not scheduled.
-All the same, the tour can be combined with the other available tours on Florence and Siena which can be consulted in the Menu or by clicking here.
+All the same, the tour can also be booked in combination with the other available tours on Florence and Siena which can be consulted in the Menu.

 A convenient way to access all the museums or to use the Florentine public transport service is by the Firenze Card.